 Here are some factors that differentiate Cat7 and Cat8 cables:

 Length – The maximum cabling length of the Cat 7 network is 100m with 10 Gbps.
-Whereas it limits Cat8 to 30m cable’s length with 25 Gbps or 40 Gbps.
+At the same time, it limits Cat8 to 30m cable’s length with 25 Gbps or 40 Gbps.

-Price–cat8 cables are more expensive as compared to the lower category cables.
+Price–cat8 cables are more expensive than the lower category cables.
 This cable has a lot of features that make it pricy.